littleosbook/littleosbook/user_mode.md

 For linking, the followings flags should be used:

 ~~~
-    -T link.ld -melf_i386  # emulate 32 bits ELF, the binary output is specified in the linker script
+    -T link.ld -melf_i386  # emulate 32 bits ELF, the binary output is specified
+                           # in the linker script
 ~~~

+The option `-T` instructs the linker to use the linker script `link.ld`.

 ### A C Library

-It might now be interesting to start thinking about writing a small standard library for your programs.
+It might now be interesting to start thinking about writing a small "standard library" for your programs.
 Some of the functionality requires [system calls](#system-calls) to work, but some, such as the functions in `string.h`, does not.